-Every developer’s worst nightmare is having to dig through a huge log file trying to pinpoint problems.
+Every developer’s worst nightmare is digging through a huge log file, trying to pinpoint problems.
 The troubleshooting most likely won’t stop there.
-They’ll either have to follow the trail to multiple other log files and possibly on other servers.
+They’ll have to follow the trail to multiple other log files and possibly on other servers.
 The log files may even be in different formats.
 This may go on until one loses themselves completely.
 Log aggregation is what you need to stop this seemingly never-ending cycle.

-All log events that are sent to the log management software get indexed in a document database, Elasticsearch or Solr being the most popular.
-The logs are stored, and archived, making it easier for you to search and analyze your data.
-Having all logs in one place, and access to them via one single user interface without the hassle of connecting to machines and running grep is why log management is so powerful, and makes developers lives so much easier.
+All log events sent to the log management tool get indexed in a document database, Elasticsearch or Solr being the most popular.
+The logs are stored and archived, making it easier to search and analyze your data.
+Having all logs in one place and access to them via one single user interface without the hassle of connecting to machines and running grep is why log management is so powerful and makes developers’ lives so much easier.

-Enter log aggregation, which brings your logs together into one single location.
+Enter log aggregation, which brings your logs together to a central location.

 Text files become meaningful data

 However, these are not simple text files that you can do a quick search on.
-Log aggregation does the parsing for you, which means it turns the raw information from your log files into structured data.
+Log aggregation does the parsing for you, turning the raw information from your log files into structured data.

 Better real-time monitoring

-Instead of going tailing each log file to do real-time monitoring, when you aggregate your logs, you get to search within a single location containing all of the structured, organized, and meaningful data.
+When you aggregate your logs, you get to search within a single location containing all the structured, organized, and meaningful data instead of going tailing each log file to do real-time monitoring.